giang-rocker/DRLPacmanTest/src/engine/data/mazes/readme.txt

 All other lines corresponds to individual nodes on the graph.
 Each node has the following information:

-node index
+node index 0
-x-coordinate
+x-coordinate	1
-y-coordinate
+y-coordinate 2
-neighbouring node in UP direction (-1 if none) neighbouring node in RIGHT direction (-1 if none) neighbouring node in DOWN direction (-1 if none) neighbouring node in LEFT direction (-1 if none) pill-index of the node (-1 if none) power-pill index of the node (-1 if none)
+neighbouring node in UP direction (-1 if none)3 neighbouring node in RIGHT direction (-1 if none)4 neighbouring node in DOWN direction (-1 if none)5 neighbouring node in LEFT direction (-1 if none)6 pill-index of the node (-1 if none)7 power-pill index of the node (-1 if none)8